-Culturing and isolation is the growing of a fungus in a controlled laboratory environment (Figure 12).
-The oak wilt fungus is identified by characteristic growth form and spore production on agar.
-Culturing samples may cost \$50-75 apiece.
-Cultures can be processed at Michigan State University diagnostic labs, at the Michigan Technological University School of Forestry, and by the Michigan Department of Agriculture and Rural Development.
+The oak wilt fungus is identified by DNA-based testing or characteristic growth form and spore production on agar or by detection of DNA.
+There is a modest price for this test.
+Samples can be processed at the Michigan State University diagnostic labs, at Michigan Technological University School of Forestry, and by the Michigan Department of Agriculture and Rural Development.
 The culturing may take ten days and sometimes longer.
-The oak wilt fungus is identified by growth form and spore production on agar.
+DNA-based testing may occur more quickly.
 False negatives (negative culture even though oak wilt is present) can occur due to poor sampling procedure, delayed delivery to a laboratory, or the variability in the distribution of the fungus within a tree.